 I also love what the The Bible Project has put out in the last couple years, and this video about Heaven and Earth is especially relevant:

-They also had a great discussion about this topic on their podcast, especially regarding The Fourth Gospel 14, and though it’s the truth, you probably won’t believe that I didn’t listen to it until after I posted about many of the same things:
+They also had a great discussion about this topic on their podcast, especially regarding John 14, and though it’s the truth, you probably won’t believe that I didn’t listen to it until after I posted about many of the same things:

 12/18/2017 EDIT: Originally, this post’s title was an antithesis to an earlier post, the two titles being “I Want To ‘Go to Heaven'” and “I Don’t Want To ‘Go To Heaven'” respectively.
 I changed the later of these out of respect for some people I love who were offended and hurt when they read it.
 This post’s original title was conceived in light of the other post’s original title, so I felt it approproate to also modify it to better reflect the focus of this post.
 I modified a sentence that referred to the connection to these titles as well.